mithubindia/vmenu/guides/lxc_samba.md

 ---
 title: "How to Add a Hard Drive or USB Memory to an LXC for Use and Network Sharing"
-description: "Add a USB hard drive to an LXC in Virtuliservmenu, set up Samba for network sharing, and utilize the added storage for various purposes."
+description: "Add a USB hard drive to an LXC in Virtuliser, set up Samba for network sharing, and utilize the added storage for various purposes."
 ---

-Sometimes, it can be useful to add a hard drive or USB memory to our Virtuliservmenu setup, especially if we have a mini PC with limited expansion possibilities.
+Sometimes, it can be useful to add a hard drive or USB memory to our Virtuliser setup, especially if we have a mini PC with limited expansion possibilities.

 We'll see how to add a USB hard drive to an LXC where we'll use it and also share its content via Samba.